GoogleCloudPlatform/data-migration-tool/docs/installation/README_snowflake_datamigration.md

 * Target dataset creation to be done by the user/concerned team before uploading the configuration file.
 * Snowflake Account URL
 * Snowflake JDBC URL
-* Snowflake Warehouse name (which has access to required tables/schemas to migrate)
+* Snowflake Warehouse name with access to required snowflaketables/schemas to migrate
-* Snowflake Storage Integeration which access to staging gcs buckets you wish to use for migration ([Steps](https://docs.snowflake.com/en/sql-reference/sql/create-storage-integration))
+* Snowflake Storage Integeration with access to staging gcs buckets you wish to use for migration ([Steps](https://docs.snowflake.com/en/user-guide/data-load-gcs-config#configuring-a-snowflake-storage-integration) - Check Step 1, 2, 3)
 * Snowflake file format (will be used for unloading data from snowflake to gcs) ([Steps](https://docs.snowflake.com/en/sql-reference/sql/create-file-format))
 * Snowflake Oauth Client ID, Client Secret and Refresh Token ([Steps](https://community.snowflake.com/s/article/HOW-TO-OAUTH-TOKEN-GENERATION-USING-SNOWFLAKE-CUSTOM-OAUTH))
 * Make sure, Cloud run service account `dmt-sa-run@<project-id>.iam.gserviceaccount.com` have permissions to read objects from the staging gcs bucket you wish to use for migration